Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 Come on kids.
 Let’s get across this duck pond the best way that we can…

-What Did Did I Learn About Homeschooling?
+What Did I Learn About Homeschooling?

 Sadly, it took me a few years of trying to copy everyone else before I learned something invaluable about homeschooling.

 What it really takes.
-Not just to be a successful homeschooler, but more importantly, a happy one.
+Not just to be a successful homeschooler but, more importantly, a happy one.

 Homeschooling your kids doesn’t mean that you suddenly have to take an avid interest in phonics and number patterns or start wearing your husband’s socks and crocs to the supermarket (although what’s wrong with that I say?).

-Homeschooling doesn’t mean you have to stand by a tea urn and listen to other parents soapboxing their opinions on religion and health and university entrance exams; droning on and on about how eating carrot sticks is far better for you than biltong.
+Homeschooling doesn’t mean you have to stand by a tea urn and listen to other parents soapboxing their opinions on religion and health and university entrance exams, droning on and on about how eating carrot sticks is far better for you than biltong.

 No.